 Even though Disneyland and Disney California Adventure are closed, you can still get your Lunar New Year merchandise at Downtown Disney and Buena Vista Street.
 The cups, ears, clothing and more can help you celebrate the Year of the Ox.
 Plus, a Lunar New Year balloon is arriving soon.

 The number of days for the festival has expanded in recent years, and we have been toadally excited about the new food and entertainment.
 You can taste traditional food, beverages and sweet treats from Chinese, Korean, Vietnamese and other Asian cultures at four Asian marketplaces and other dining locations.
 While you nibble your treats, you can enjoy music and shows.
 The year 2019 was the Year of the Pig.
 We enjoyed seeing the The Three Little Pigs in Mulan's Lunar New Year's Procession.
-We are hoppy to say that they are sticking around for met and greets in 2020 to celebrate the Year of the Mouse!
-We are excited for what Disneyland Lunar New Year 2020 brings!
+We are hoppy to say that they stuck around for met and greets in 2020 to celebrate the Year of the Mouse with Minnie and Mickey!
+What will future Disneyland Lunar New Year celebrations bring?

 Lunar New Year Entertainment